EENI Global Business School.

 1. With the European Economic Area:

-1. The European Union has trade agreements with South Korea and China.
-Bhutan, Cambodia, Laos, Myanmar, and Mongolia (SPG+) are beneficiaries of the EU Generalized System of Preferences (GSP);
+1. The EU has trade agreements with South Korea and China.
+Bhutan, Cambodia, Laos, Myanmar, and Mongolia (SPG+) are beneficiaries of the EU Generalized System of Preferences (GSP)

-2. The European Free Trade Association (EFTA) has free trade agreements (FTA) with South Korea and Singapore.
+2. The EFTA has trade agreements with South Korea and Singapore

 2. With the American Economic Area

-1. North American Economic Area: the United States has trade agreements with South Korea and Singapore;
+1. North American Economic Area: the U.S. has trade agreements with South Korea and Singapore

 2. Latin American Economic Area.
-Buddhist Countries have Free Trade Agreements with the following Latin American Countries:
+Buddhist Countries have Trade Agreements with the following Latin American Countries:

 3. With the Oceania Economic Area: Singapore-Australia.
-New Zealand has free trade agreements (FTA) with China, Singapore, and Thailand.
+New Zealand has trade agreements with China, Singapore, and Thailand

 2. With the African Civilization

-3. With the Hindu Civilization: India has Free Trade Agreements with Korea, Singapore, Sri Lanka, Bhutan, and Thailand;
+3. With the Hindu Civilization: India has Trade Agreements with Korea, Singapore, Sri Lanka, Bhutan, and Thailand

 4. FTAs with the Islamic Civilization: Pakistan-Sri Lanka, China-Pakistan